BasiaFusinska/katacoda-scenarios/nlp-with-python/text-cleaning/tokenizing.md

 ## Task

-Get the sereis of data for the word counts in all the documents.
+Get the series of data for the word counts in all the documents.
 Get the basic statistics and find out about the distribution.

 You should get the visualization like this: